GAURAVSri123/DSE-Dataprivacy-Praticals/Practical6.md

 ## Result

-The Privacy Policy of **LeetCode** was successfully analyzed.
+The Privacy Policy of **HackerRank** was successfully analyzed.
 The analysis identified its practices relating to personal-data collection, cookies, usage information, third-party service providers, security, international transfers, account deletion, and community content.

 ---

 ## Conclusion

-LeetCode's Privacy Policy provides information about how personal information is collected, used, shared, protected, and transferred.
+HackerRank's Privacy Policy provides information about how personal information is collected, used, shared, protected, and transferred.
 The policy also describes cookies, third-party service providers, international data transfers, and the account-deletion process.

 The analysis shows that users should pay particular attention to **IP-address collection, cookies, third-party processing, international data transfers, and the handling of information during and after account deletion**.